mvaganov/thinkwithtools/llm_workflow_manifesto.md

 * **Assuming tests written by LLMs are meaningful** risks false positives from tests that don't test actual intent, and instead encode or perpetuate bugs.
 Audit tests personally to ensure they test intent, not syntax, not a mirror of the implementation, and not enforcement of circumstances from a prototyping environment.
 Infuse your tests with as much of your wisdom as possible.

 ## Prompting Mistakes
 * **Adding more text to improve an answer** can easily distract LLMs from problem solving with noise.
 Context should be information relevant to your goals and the state of your problem.
-LLMs prefer concise text.
+LLMs often respond better when prompts are concise and relevant.
 * **Debugging with insufficient description** will force LLMs to spend more energy trying to generate missing context.
 Incorrect context may direct the LLM to solve the wrong problem.
 Provide technical context for technical problems: error messages, stack traces, function intent, software goals, and concrete data.
 * **Iterating prompts instead of code** probably means you're avoiding understanding the system that you're building.
 This is the path to Slop Code.

-## Wasteful Interaction
-* **Repeated micro questions**, **micro-edits to the same question**, and **asking questions without reading answers** are careless uses of compute tokens, and have a negative impact on the LLM system.
-Wasteful LLM effort has real economic and environmental costs. build a habit of developing questions that are worth asking.
+* **Repeated micro questions**, **micro-edits to the same question**, and **asking questions without reading answers** are careless uses of your time.
+If you don't know what question to ask, explain your goals to the LLM and ask for help forming a question.
-* **Syntax trivia** is a poor use of LLM hardware.
-LLMs are not as good (fast/efficient) at verifying code as a compiler running on your own computer.
-Use your own computer to answer syntax questions wherever you can.

 ## Special Considerations for Industry
 * **Assume Conversations are Logged**.
 Data from your chats can be easily recovered, and be privately sold or publicly released.
-Consider the consequences of that.
+Be cautious about sharing sensitive data with any service on the internet.
 * **Don't Ship Unmodified LLM Output**.
 Intellectual Property law complexities make using exact copies risky.
 Create "transformative" work by making your own modifications to LLM results.